ans-group/docs.ukfast.co.uk/source/domains/ssl/letsencrypt/letsencrypt_plesk.md

 ![plesk_letsencrypt_newdomain](files/plesk_letsencrypt_newdomain.PNG)

-For **existing domains**, you can select your domain (or mutliple domains) within the `Let's Encrypt` extension itself.
-Here it provides a few options for what you would like to cover, such as 'www' and wildcard subdomains.
+For **existing domains**, you can select your domain (or multiple domains) within the `Let's Encrypt` extension itself.
+Here it provides a few options for what you would like to cover, such as `www` and wildcard subdomains.

 ```eval_rst
 .. warning::